sivasankar-r/examples-spring-boot-jpa/README.md

-# examples-spring-boot-rest
+# examples-spring-boot-jpa

-Creating a RESTful project using spring-boot-starter-web api.
-This project shows how to create GET, POST, PUT, DELETE APIs
+Creating a RESTful project using spring-boot-starter-web api and using spring-boot-starter-data-jpa api to access the h2 database(runtime).